digitallinguistics/API/README.md

 If your application needs to maintain its own set of IDs, it is recommended that you use the `cid` (Client ID) property for that purpose.

+### Empty Properties
+If a property of a resource is empty (i.e. an empty string, array, or object), it will often be removed when it is added to the database.
+This helps keep the size of the files in the database relatively small.
+So if you save a resource with a `"myProperty": ""` attribute to the database, and then retrieve that resource from the database, the `myProperty` attribute will be undefined.

 ### Permissions
 Every resource in the database is given a set of permissions specifying who is allowed to view, edit, add/delete, or change permissions for that resource.
 There are three types of permissions that a user can have: